DanielFMcKay/Weather-Dashboard/README.md

 #### Element Highlighting

 * Lastly, if the mouse is hovering over the search button, a history button, or a deletion or clear everything button, the button will automatically be highlighted with the use of darker or lighter background colors, as well as larger box shadows for the first two.
 The search field will also become very slightly brighter if the mouse is hovering over it.

+#### Mobile Resizing

+* The site will also compress and move around elements to display on smaller screen sizes, with main breakpoints at 768px and 476px.

 ### Live Site: https://danielfmckay.github.io/Weather-Dashboard/